techno-tim/techno-tim.github.io/_posts/2020-03-12-windows-developer-setup.md

 ## Configure Git

-You'll want to follow this guide for configuring git.
-Be sure to follow the `LINUX` version
+You'll want to follow this guide for configuring git.Be sure to follow the `LINUX` version

 <https://docs.github.com/en/github/using-git/getting-started-with-git-and-github>